Snaacky/thewiki/docs/advanced/naming.md

 - Include the **season/episode number** (for TV series)
   - Use `SXXEXX` format (e.g. Season 2 Episode 10 = `S02E10`)
   - Absolute episode numbers may be used together (e.g. `S02E10 - E22`), *but never by themselves*
-  - For specials, use season 0 (`S00EXX`) for guaranteed automatic parsing and correct identification. *You should also include an additional identifier for viewers to easily differentiate between episodes, such as including the episode title (recommended), `OVA`, or the absolute episode number*
+  - For specials, use season 0 (`S00EXX`) for guaranteed automatic parsing and correct identification
+- Properly name **specials/OVAs** (for TV series, if applicable)
-  - Do not use decimal numbering (`X.5`) as a single method of identifying specials, as these are often not supported by most software. *You may use these in conjunction with the `SXXEXX` identifier, though absolute numbering is more preferred*
+  - Do not label specials/OVAs using only `X.5` format (e.g. `Anime Name - 18.5`), as these are not supported by most software. *However, you may choose to include it alongside the `SXXEXX` identifier if it makes it easier to identify it*
+  - We highly recommend adding the episode title as an identifier, as `S00EXX` by itself doesn't provide much information at a glance
+    - Refer to [TheTVDB](https://thetvdb.com) or [MyAnimeList](https://myanimelist.net) to obtain this information
+  - An absolute episode number may be included if it is not a decimal episode (i.e. it does not sit between two episodes), *though it isn't ideal*
 - Include a **releaser/group tag**
   - This should be placed at the start or end of the file name